symbiontik/k3s-gitops/README.md

 git push
 ```

+1. This change to your GitHub repository will cause the following actions to automatically occur:

-1. Your cluster will begin deploying the `esphome` app and resources on your next Flux sync.
+- Your Kubernetes cluster will deploy the `esphome` app and resources on the next Flux sync.

-1. TODO: Add Terraform Cloudflare resource stanzas
+- Terraform Cloud will deploy `esphome` DNS and Zero Trust resources to Cloudflare.
+- Your `esphome` application version will be checked for updates on the next Renovate sync.

 1.